creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-09-15-SAM_for_Medical.md

 Several recent works have leveraged SAM architecture and training and tried to modify it in order to improve its capacities on medical imaging tasks.
 They mainly rely on Low-rank adaptation modules introduced inside the transformer's architecture of SAM, but new ideas, such as using a CNN as a local features extractor, may lead to even an greater increase in performances in the future.

 # References
-[^1]: A. Kirillov, E. Mintun, N. Ravi,H. Mao, C. Rolland,L. Gustafson, T. Xiao, S. Whitehead, A. C. Berg,  W.-Y. Lo, P. Dollar, R. Girshick, *Segment Anything*, ICCV 2023
+[^1]: A. Kirillov, E. Mintun, N. Ravi,H. Mao, C. Rolland,L. Gustafson, T. Xiao, S. Whitehead, A. C. Berg,  W.-Y. Lo, P. Dollar, R. Girshick, *Segment Anything*, ICCV 2023, [link to paper](https://arxiv.org/pdf/2304.02643.pdf)
-[^2]: M. A. Mazurowski, H. Dong, H. Gu, J. Yang, N. Konz, Y. Zhang, *Segment Anything Model for Medical Image Analysis: an Experimental Study*, April 2023
+[^2]: M. A. Mazurowski, H. Dong, H. Gu, J. Yang, N. Konz, Y. Zhang, *Segment Anything Model for Medical Image Analysis: an Experimental Study*, April 2023, [link to paper](https://arxiv.org/pdf/2304.10517.pdf)
-[^3]: E. J. Hu, Y. Shen, P. Wallis, Z. Allen-Zhu, Y. Li, S. Wang, L. Wang, W. Chen, *LoRA: Low-Rank Adaptation of Large Language Models*, ICLR 2022
+[^3]: E. J. Hu, Y. Shen, P. Wallis, Z. Allen-Zhu, Y. Li, S. Wang, L. Wang, W. Chen, *LoRA: Low-Rank Adaptation of Large Language Models*, ICLR 2022, [link to paper](https://openreview.net/pdf?id=nZeVKeeFYf9)